zxnlingling/vggt/README.md

 ## Interactive Demo

-We provide multiple ways to visualize your 3D reconstructions and tracking results.
+We provide multiple ways to visualize your 3D reconstructions.
 Before using these visualization tools, install the required dependencies:

 ```bash
 pip install -r requirements_demo.txt